jputrius/ml_intro/README.md

 ## Running the notebooks

-The easiest way to run the notebooks is to open them in Google Colab (wou will need a google account).
+The easiest way to run the notebooks is to open them in Google Colab (you will need a google account).
 The Colab links for the notebooks can be found [here](https://jputrius.github.io/ml_intro/).

 However, if your machine has a GPU then I recommend setting up the project locally.